Expander graphs are globally synchronizing: Introduction

-The rest of the paper is organised as follows.
-In \Cref{sec:kuramoto-graph} we develop preliminary estimates for the energy function associated with the Kuramoto model.
-In \Cref{sec:edgebounds}, we develop some spectral graph machinery.
-In \Cref{sec:amplification}, we prove the main result \Cref{thm:amplification-main} and, in \Cref{sec:numerics}, we discuss how to improve the bound for $\anorm$ in \Cref{thm:main-synchrony-regular} using numerical optimisation.
-In \Cref{sec:erdos}, we provide the probabilistic estimates needed for the \ER model.
+The rest of the paper is organized as follows.
+In \Cref{sec:kuramoto-graph} we develop preliminary estimates for the energy function associated with the homogeneous Kuramoto model. \Cref{sec:edgebounds} presents some spectral graph machinery.
+In \Cref{sec:amplification}, we prove the main result \Cref{thm:amplification-main} and, in \Cref{sec:numerics}, we discuss how to improve the bound for $\anorm$ in \Cref{thm:main-synchrony-regular} using numerical optimization. \Cref{sec:erdos} provides the probabilistic estimates needed for the \ER model.